 Bottle pocket is small

 Who needs ice packs when you have a freezable lunch box?
 The unique PackIt Freezable Lunch Box has freezable gel built into its walls, so all you have to do is pop it into the freezer the night before, and in the morning, it will be ready to use.
-The frozen walls help to keep food insulated and fresh for longer, and you don’t have to use any ice packs.
+In tests, the frozen walls were highly effective at keeping food insulated and fresh for longer—our tester didn't have to use any ice packs, even for food like yogurt.

 This lunch box comes in a wide range of fun patterns to appeal to children, and it’s large enough to fit a sandwich, snack, and 12-ounce drink.
-There are a zip pocket and mesh pouch on the exterior of the bag, and the whole thing is made from canvas with a water-resistant lining.
+Our tester never wanted for more space, even though her preschooler has a hefty appetite.
+There is a zip pocket and a mesh pouch on the exterior of the bag, and the whole thing is made from canvas with a water-resistant lining, so our tester found it easy to wipe clean.

 Dimensions: 10 x 4.25 x 8.25 inches | Weight: 1.28 pounds | Material: BPA-free materials and gel liner